Personal Injury Settlement Amount

-In my practice, the primary reason my clients are limited in the amount they recover, is that the person who caused the accident has a small insurance policy.
+In my practice, the primary reason my clients are limited in the amount they recover is that the person who caused the accident has a small insurance policy.
 In the state of Illinois, the minimum policy is $25,000.00 and most people have just that.
-In addition, not all but many of my clients, unfortunately don’t have enough uninsured or underinsured (UM/UIM) insurance to protect themselves.
+In addition, not all but many of my clients, unfortunately, don’t have enough uninsured or underinsured (UM/UIM) insurance to protect themselves.

-So how does that effect your settlement?
+So how does that affect your settlement?
 Let’s look at two cases my office recently settled.
 In the first case, our client was able to tap into multiple policies and thus obtain an adequate recovery.
 In the second case, our client did not have a sufficient UIM policy and her recovery was thus limited.

 - Bicycle accident settlement $93,000.00+

 Our client was riding his bicycle when he was hit from behind.
-He went down and suffered a fractured wrist, transverse process fractures and lacerations, abrasions and contusions.
+He went down and suffered a fractured wrist, transverse process fractures, and lacerations, abrasions and contusions.
 The driver of the car that hit him only had a minimum insurance policy.
 However, our client had a large underinsured motorist policy.
 As such, we were able to recover against his own policy and obtain appropriate compensation for his injuries.